-Chi-Yuan Huang et al [54] came up with a framework design in which a double layer metal was coated over carbon fiber (CF) reinforced acrylonitrile butadiene- styrene (ABS) composite for the protection against oxidation and de-bounding of copper with CF. As copper is thermally unstable and easily oxidized during the compounding process.
-That will degrade the EMI SE of copper coated CF/ABS composite.
+Chi-Yuan Huang et al. [54] came up with a framework design in which a double layer metal was coated over carbon fibre (CF) reinforced acrylonitrile butadiene-styrene (ABS) composite for the protection against oxidation and de-bounding of copper with CF, as copper is thermally unstable and easily oxidized during the compounding process.
+This will degrade the EMI SE of copper coated CF/ABS composite.
 So, the electroless metals coating over the copper could increase chemical stability alongside an enhancement of conductivity property.
 The EMI SE of double layer electro-less metal coated/ABS composite was measured with flanged circular coaxial transmission line method calibrated in dBm.
 EMI SE would increase effectively to 65dBm as compared to the electro-less copper coated/ABS composite which had 37dBm.
-Another notable work was reported by Genaro A. Gelves et al [55] who came up with an architecture of metal nanowire polymer nanocomposite.
+Another notable work was reported by Genaro A. Gelves et al. [55] who came up with an architecture of metal nanowire polymer nanocomposite.
 They synthesized copper nanowire polystyrene composite by the novel method of nanocomposite called miscible solvent mixing precipitation (MSMP).
-The segregated nanowire network with polystyrene were obtained with different volume concentration and beyond the threshold percolation limit which in result increase the conductivity to 10Sm-1.
-The EMI SE of copper NW/polymer nanocomposite exhibited value more than 20 dB at X-band frequency with a volume concentration of copper-NW 1.3% only.
+The segregated nanowire network with polystyrene were obtained with different volume concentration and beyond the threshold percolation limit which in results, increase the conductivity to $10^4 \rm Sm^{-1}$.
+The EMI SE of copper NW/polymer nanocomposite exhibited more than 20 dB at X-band frequency with a volume concentration of only 1.3% of copper-NW.

-1.3 Nanocomposite for EMI shielding
+1.3 Nanocomposite for EMI Shielding

 A composite is a symmetry in which two or more materials combined together to form a new material that have discrete properties as compared to their entities.
-The matrix material can be a polymer, metal, glass, ceramic while the reinforced/filler material may be particles, fibers, flakes, tubes [14, 56, 57].
+The matrix material can be a polymer, metal, glass, ceramic while the reinforced/filler material may be particles, fibres, flakes, tubes [14, 56, 57].
 The functional features provided by the composites include stiffness, strength, ductility, energy absorption, damping and thermal stability.
-Though weight is not a function but it is a tremendously important part which move more attention towards the lightweight structures in the recent past years [58].
-Scientific society working over different nanocomposite to resolve the limitations offered by the metallic shielding materials.
-The developed nanocomposite should meet up the requirements for EMI shielding application such as its architect design and feasibility.
-The individualities of EMI composite are reliant over the concentration and nature of filler with other salient feature such as its conductivity, aspect ratio, geometry, magnetic and dielectric constants [14, 47, 59, 60].
-For example, Yang Li et al [2] studied the effect of composite material for Electromagnetic wave absorption in ultra-thin carbon foams prepared by the pyrolysis of polyimide-graphene composite.
-With increase wt. % of graphene help in alleviating the foamed structure and aiding graphitization by the stress between filler and matrix.
-Which in result the distinct structure and thermal stability of the composite show higher average shielding effectiveness (SE) of about 24 dB as compared to non-foamed corresponding item via the process of absorption over the X-band (8.2-12.4)GHz frequency region [9].
-Further, Bin Shen, et al. made a comparative study on graphene films (G-films) and micro-cellular graphene foams (G-foams) in terms of EMI Shielding over the broad spectrum of Electromagnetic radiations (8.2-59.6) GHz.
-They investigated an average SE in the case of G-foams is about 26.3 dB although it has lower electrical conductivity as compared to its counter G-Films which has an average SE (20.1) dB.
-The comparative results reveals that transformation of G-Films into G-Foam could improve the EMI-shielding because of the phenomenon of absorption due to improve internal multiple reflection at the boundaries.
+Though weight is not a function, it is a tremendously important part which more attention towards the lightweight structures were observed in the recent past years [58].
+Scientific society are working over different nanocomposite to resolve the limitations offered by the metallic shielding materials.
+The developed nanocomposite should meet up the requirements for EMI shielding such as its architect design and feasibility.
+The individualities of EMI composite are reliant over the concentration and nature of filler with other salient features such as its conductivity, aspect ratio, geometry, magnetic and dielectric constants [14, 47, 59, 60].
+For example, Yang Li et al. [2] studied the effect of composite material for electromagnetic wave absorption in ultra-thin carbon foams prepared by the pyrolysis of polyimide-graphene composite.
+Increment of wt. % of graphene helps in alleviating the foamed structure and aiding graphitization by the stress between filler and matrix, which resulting the distinct structure and thermal stability of the composite, showing higher average shielding effectiveness (SE) of about 24 dB compared to non-foamed corresponding item via the process of absorption over the X-band (8.2-12.4) GHz frequency region [9].
+Further, Bin Shen, et al. made a comparative study on graphene films (G-films) and micro-cellular graphene foams (G-foams) in terms of EMI shielding over the broad spectrum of electromagnetic radiations (8.2-59.6) GHz.
+They investigated an average SE in the case of G-foams is about 26.3 dB although it has lower electrical conductivity as compared to its counter G-Films which has an average SE of (20.1) dB.
+The comparative results reveal that transformation of G-Films into G-Foam could improve the EMI-shielding because of the phenomenon of absorption due to improve internal multiple reflection at the boundaries.